briantbutton/plebgpio/README.md

 	$ cat /etc/pleb/gpio/btn0                 # see whether BTN0 is depressed

 If you want your software to monitor `btn0`, you will want to poll this file.&nbsp;
-Our poll rate is 250ms.&nbsp;
+A poll rate of 100ms to 200ms is suggested.&nbsp;

 ## Advanced Operation &mdash; Colors